Give the gift of knowledge

 Keep cannabis under wraps

 Sometimes it’s best to think inside the box.
-If you live with kids or pets, keep cannabis in its original packaging when wrapping it up.
-All cannabis packaging is required to be child-resistant (thanks to the Cannabis Act) to prevent kids from accidentally consuming cannabis.
-Don’t leave cannabis gifts under the tree where they’re in reach of curious kids and pets — hand them directly to their intended recipient.
+All cannabis packaging is required to be child-resistant (as mandated by the Cannabis Act) to prevent accidental consumption, so if you live with kids, keep cannabis in its original packaging when wrapping it up.
+And don’t leave cannabis gifts under the tree, where they’re in reach of curious little ones and pets — hand them directly to their intended recipient.

 Consuming edibles?
 When in doubt, wait it out